yyysjz1997/Awesome-TimeSeries-SpatioTemporal-Diffusion-Model/README.md

 * Rethinking the Diffusion Models for Numerical Tabular Data Imputation from the Perspective of Wasserstein Gradient Flow, in *ArXiv* 2024. [[paper](https://arxiv.org/pdf/2406.15762)]

+* Estimating Probability Densities of Tabular Data using a Transformer Model combined with Denoising Diffusion, in *OpenReview* 2024. [[paper](https://openreview.net/pdf?id=hLQnN3frL2)]

 ## Applications